criteo/berilia/examples/local-cluster-custom.md

 <pre>

 # Create local cluster, choose custom add-on to prepare for tool, mount a directory with local tool
-$ dev-cluster create-local -Plangoustine /path/to/local/langoustine/project/dir
+$ dev-cluster create-local -Psample-tool /path/to/local/sample/project/dir

 # Note that the ports configured in ./gateway.xml are properly displayed, and can be accessed once local tool is running.
 $ dev-cluster list-local